 - All contact with the zone/EMSA must be done through the Soccer Director.
 Parents or coaches are not to contact the zone directly.
-Any questions or concerns should be directed to Soccer@Kilkenny.ab.ca to be brought to the zone’s or EMSA’s attention.
+Any questions or concerns should be directed to Amber Fink at Soccer@Kilkenny.ab.ca to be brought to the zone’s or EMSA’s attention.

 - We do our best to accommodate player requests, but keep in mind, teams have limits for player maximums.
 If your request cannot be fulfilled and your child needs to play with another team, we’ll contact you and provide options.

-Kilkenny community service policy is one volunteer commitment per child registered to a maximum of three per family.
+Kilkenny Community service policy is one volunteer commitment per child registered to a maximum of three per family, unless subsidized.
 The following options will be able available at registration.

 - Kilkenny events (Halloween party, Christmas party, etc.)

-The total amount due for each player will be: (fee for the soccer program) + (membership) + optionally (community service).
-This amount can be paid by cash, credit or debit.
-Personal cheques are only accepted for community service, not payment.
+The total amount due for each player will be: fee for the sport program + membership fee + optional community service OR payout option.
+This amount can be paid by cash, credit, or debit.
+Personal cheques are only accepted for Volunteer Commitment, not payment.